|Level||Min||Lv. 30||Min||Lv. 35||Min||Lv. 40|

 - Lv.5 Damage +15%

-Skill 2: Noble Agreement [590%ATK]: Strikes a strong blow with a surprise attack.
+Skill 2: Noble Agreement [590%ATK]: Strikes two strong blows.
 This attack receives a 30% Critical Rate bonus.
-(Reusable in 3 turns)
+(Reusable in 3 turns).

 - Lv.2 Damage +5%

 - Lv.5 Cooldown Turn -1

 Skill 3 (Awakened): Boiling Blood (Passive): Your Critical Hits increase the Attack Bars of all allies by 20%.
 This effect does not have effect on allies that have similar skill effects.
 [Automatic Effect]

 |Early Game / Starting DB10 build||Swift + Energy||SPD / CR% / HP%|